We urgently need YOUR help to raise £25,000 to implement PHASE II. Construction of the App can begin as soon as we hit our fundraising target.

 # Philip Tomlinson - a 29 year old Manager for Morrisons supermarket who spent the money saved for Northern Lights trip with his girlfriend.
 Before he hung himself, he left a note saying “I am sorry for gambling, it was my biggest regret."

 # Daniel Clinkscales - a 35 year old Regional Manager earning £43,000 a year described as an "Intelligent, astute, positive, successful person".
-He was never treated by Doctor for depression, yet threw himself off the Avon George in Bristol as he could not stop himself from gambling.
+He was never treated by Doctor for depression, yet threw himself off the Avon George in Bristol as he could not stop himself from gambling. (see the statement from his mother above)

 Click on the picture below to read more about the many Gambling Suicides.